open-xchange/appsuite-middleware/documentation/login_and_sessions/oauth_2.0_provider/01_operator_guide.md

 When acting as `authorization server`, every application must be registered at the OX backend.
 The registration process is up to you, while the backend provides SOAP and RMI interfaces to persist those registrations and generates the client-specific credentials that are needed to gain access for granting users.
 With OX App Suite v7.8.1 it is possible to use an external authorization server.

+With OX App Suite v7.10.5 further features were introduced.
+The OX HTTP API is now accessible via OAuth 2.0 Bearer Access Tokens, which are JWTs.
+Furthermore it is possible to validate opaque OAuth access tokens via token introspection.

 # Installation and Configuration

 The OAuth provider feature is separated into two packages `open-xchange-oauth-provider` and `open-xchange-admin-oauth-provider` which are both contained in the `backend`software repository.